keithbuhler/keithbuhler.github.io/blog.md

 ## About Buhler

 Welcome!
-I'm a husband and father 24/7, and a [philosopher](/) and classical [educator](/teaching) speaker, and [writer](http://www.amazon.com/Sola-Scriptura-Dialogue-Keith-Buhler-ebook/dp/B009N27L12/ref=sr_1_9?ie=UTF8&qid=1401301911&sr=8-9&keywords=sola+scriptura) during the 9-5.
-This site is a sandbox for developing an ecclectic set of projects to enlighten and entertain.
+I'm a husband and father 24/7.
+During the 9-5 I'm a [philosopher](/) and classical [educator,](/teaching) and [writer](http://www.amazon.com/Sola-Scriptura-Dialogue-Keith-Buhler-ebook/dp/B009N27L12/ref=sr_1_9?ie=UTF8&qid=1401301911&sr=8-9&keywords=sola+scriptura).
+This site is under development.
+The eventual goal is to host an ecclectic set of projects to enlighten and entertain.
 Browse, leave a comment, or send me a note.
 Thanks for visiting.

 ## New stuff